BUILD YOUR TOLERANCE FOR THE UNKNOWN

 1. Slowing Down & Going Down

-We actively choose to slow down our thoughts, our breathing, and our speaking -in order to go down into the body – getting underneath the surface content of our lives.
+Actively choose to slow down your thoughts, your breathing, and your speaking – in order to go down into the body – get underneath the surface content of your life.

 2. Building a Tolerance for Bodily Sensations